dimitarraychev/dimitarraychev/README.md

 # 👋 Hey there, I'm Dimitar Raychev

-🎓 With a strong foundation in Software Engineering from SoftUni, focused on JavaScript and TypeScript, I'm dedicated to applying my skills and contributing to innovative projects.
+🎓 With a strong foundation in Software Engineering from SoftUni, focused on **JavaScript and TypeScript**, I'm dedicated to applying my skills and contributing to innovative projects.
-🛠️ Having finished an internship as a Front-end Developer, I also bring experience from various IT roles, such as Technical Support, Network Systems Technician, and Infrastructure Support.
+🛠️ Having finished an internship as a **Front-end Developer**, I also bring experience from various IT roles, such as Technical Support, Network Systems Technician, and Infrastructure Support.
 👨🏻‍💻 My personal interest areas include but are not limited to web3, cryptocurrency and trading.

 - 🌐Portfolio: https://draychev.web.app/